-Alcohol ink isn’t the cheapest process art material but you can create some stunning results with it.
-As well as these beautiful alcohol ink coasters, you can also create these Christmas tree baubles which make great gifts for teachers, plus I have a few other projects planned with them that I’ll be sharing soon.
-The process is quite simple so it can be done by quite young children but you might be unwilling to risk them spilling it if they are very young.
+Alcohol ink isn’t the cheapest process art material but it has come down in price a lot recently and you can create some stunning results with it.
+As well as these beautiful alcohol ink coasters, you can also create these Christmas tree baubles or these bookmarks, both of which make great gifts for teachers.
+The process of putting alcohol ink on tiles is quite simple so it can be done by quite young children but you might be unwilling to risk them spilling it, or indeed drinking it if they are very young.

-What you Need to Make Alcohol Ink Tile Coasters
+What you Need to Make Alcohol Ink Coasters

-- Alcohol Inks – We have 4 colours which is enough to create good results, we bought them in a set which is better value*
+- Alcohol Inks – 3 or 4 colours is enough to create good results, we’ve now bought a a set which is better value*

 - White Tiles – If you want them to be coasters you’ll need to get small tiles, we bought ours in B&Q